ad1tyaaa/100days/round-1.md

 That's it for now.

 > I have finished doing Sorting algorithm.
 All 3 of them.
 Binary Search is still left.
 I feel like I may just leave it. and focus on problem solving.

+## Update 29 November 2023

+So, I'm going to start Recursions today.
+I think I'll do the first video atleast.
+But, I want to see if I can do 2 videos.
+Yesterday, at night, I did a very quick full revision of Arrays.
+I'm starting to revise Sorting Algorithms, and then I'll probably do Binary Search (just the basics, I'm thinking).
+After that I'll start wwith Recursions.
+I have also been studying Kotlin programming language, on the side.
+For like a week.
+I am thinking weather I should update the repo with Kotlin stuff as well or not.
+I'm not very sure about it for now, but, I'll decide.